 For too many of our children, attending school can be a frightening experience.
-In fact, the Gay, Lesbian and Straight Education Network’s (GLSEN’s) 2011 National School Climate Surveyfound that within the past year 81.9% of LGBT students reported being verbally harassed because of their sexual orientation and 63.9% because of their gender expression; 38.3% reported being physically harassed because of their sexual orientation and 27.1% because of their gender expression; 18.3% reported being physically assaulted at school because of their sexual orientation and 12.4% because of their gender expression.
-The survey also found that 60.4% of students who were harassed or assaulted in school did not report the incident to school staff, most often believing that little or no action would be take or the situation could become worse if reported.
-And 36.7% of the students who did report an incident said that the school staff did nothing in response.
+In fact, the Gay, Lesbian and Straight Education Network’s (GLSEN’s) 2013 National School Climate Survey found that within the past year 74.1% of LGBT students reported being verbally harassed because of their sexual orientation and 55.2% because of their gender expression; 36.2% reported being physically harassed because of their sexual orientation and 22.7% because of their gender expression; 16.5% reported being physically assaulted at school because of their sexual orientation and 11.4% because of their gender expression.
+The survey also found that 56.7% of students who were harassed or assaulted in school did not report the incident to school staff, most often believing that little or no action would be take or the situation could become worse if reported.
+And 61.6% of the students who did report an incident said that the school staff did nothing in response.
 As parents, families and friends, we need to do something to make schools safer for all students, including our LGBT loved ones.

 What this Bill Will Do:

-The Student Non-Discrimination Act (SNDA) would establish a comprehensive federal prohibition of discrimination in public schools based on actual or perceived sexual orientation or gender identity.
-SNDA would provide protections for LGBT students and ensure that all students have access to public education in a safe environment free from discrimination, harassment, bullying, intimidation, and violence.
-SNDA would also provide meaningful and effective remedies (loss of federal funding and legal cause of action for victims) for discrimination in public schools based on actual or perceived sexual orientation or gender identity, modeled after Title IX – to learn more about Title IX, please visit PFLAG National’s Claim Your Rights web resource center.
+SNDA would establish a comprehensive Federal prohibition of discrimination in public schools based on actual or perceived sexual orientation or gender identity.
+It would provide protections for LGBTQ students and ensure that all students have access to public education in a safe environment free from discrimination, harassment, bullying, intimidation, and violence.
+SNDA would also provide meaningful and effective remedies (loss of federal funding and legal cause of action for victims) for discrimination in public schools modeled after Title IX.
+To learn more about Title IX, please visit PFLAG National’s Claim Your Rights web resource center.